Musical notation: China

-The earliest known examples of text referring to music in China are inscriptions on musical instruments found in the Tomb of Marquis Yi of Zeng (d.
-433 B.C.).
+The earliest known examples of text referring to music in China are inscriptions on musical instruments found in the Tomb of the Marquis Yi of Zeng (d.
+433 BCE).
 Sets of 41 chimestones and 65 bells bore lengthy inscriptions concerning pitches, scales, and transposition.
 The bells still sound the pitches that their inscriptions refer to.
 Although no notated musical compositions were found, the inscriptions indicate that the system was sufficiently advanced to allow for musical notation.
 Two systems of pitch nomenclature existed, one for relative pitch and one for absolute pitch.
 For relative pitch, a solmization system was used.

 Gongche notation used Chinese characters for the names of the scale.

 Japan

 Japanese music is highly diversified, and therefore requires various systems of notation.
 In Japanese shakuhachi music, for example, glissandos and timbres are often more significant than distinct pitches, whereas taiko notation focuses on discrete strokes.

 Ryukyuan sanshin music uses kunkunshi, a notation system of kanji with each character corresponding to a finger position on a particular string.